rix0rrr/cfnscript/README.md

 - `value1 != value2` compiles to `Fn::Not` with `Fn::Equals` (syntactic sugar for `!(value1 == value2)`)
 - `condition1 && condition2` compiles to `Fn::And`
 - `condition1 || condition2` compiles to `Fn::Or`

+### Resource Policies

+DeletionPolicy and UpdateReplacePolicy use unquoted identifiers:
+- `DeletionPolicy(Delete)` - Delete the resource when the stack is deleted
+- `DeletionPolicy(Retain)` - Retain the resource when the stack is deleted
+- `DeletionPolicy(RetainExceptOnCreate)` - Retain on update/delete, but not on create failure
+- `DeletionPolicy(Snapshot)` - Create a snapshot before deleting (for supported resources)
+- `UpdateReplacePolicy(Delete)` - Delete the old resource when replaced
+- `UpdateReplacePolicy(Retain)` - Retain the old resource when replaced
+- `UpdateReplacePolicy(Snapshot)` - Snapshot the old resource when replaced

+Note: `RetainExceptOnCreate` is only valid for `DeletionPolicy`, not `UpdateReplacePolicy`.

 ## License